ulfschneider/ulf.website/content/posts/reading/2020-06-06-i-am-not-your-negro.md

 <figure><a href="https://fsk12.bpb.de/mediathek/283417/i-am-not-your-negro">I am not your Negro</a>
 <figcaption>The documentary is provided by Bundeszentrale für politische Bildung</figcaption></figure>

-Jamens Baldwin was a friend of Marthin Luther King, Medgar Evers and Malcolm X. The film is based on notes by James Baldwin and provides a link from the human rights movment of the 1950´s to the black-lives-matter movement of today.
+Jamens Baldwin was a friend of Marthin Luther King, Medgar Evers and Malcolm X. The film is based on notes by James Baldwin and provides a link from the human rights movement of the 1950´s to the black-lives-matter movement of today.